It’s hard to see your dog in pain. When their tail droops, so does yours - metaphorically speaking of course!

 The biggest concern for most of these dog owners was not so much the side effects, but the fact that they were not warned about the symptoms ahead of time.
 Their fur babies started vomiting, suffering from stomach ruptures, experiencing seizures, and more without warning.

 While these are known side effects of the drug, other dogs are able to tolerate it without any noticeable problem.
-Since Rimadyl for dogs seems to provide significant relief to the canines who can tolerate it, the drug is still widely prescribed by vets across the country.
+Since Rimadyl for dogs seems to provide significant relief to the canines that don’t experience an allergic reaction, the drug is still widely prescribed by vets across the country.
 In fact, Rimadyl has been prescribed to over four million dogs in the U.S. alone, and even more across seas .

 Common Uses for Rimadyl